veda-consulting-company/uk.co.vedaconsulting.mosaico/TESTING.md

  3. Edit a paragraph.
 Press Ctrl-Shift-T and see a dialog.
 Enter a filter and pick a token using the keyboard.
 Observe the new token in the paragraph.
  4. Edit a heading or button.
 Ensure that the the token icon/dropdown/hotkey work as expected.
 Observe the new token in the heading or button.

-## Manual Test: Save/Load Template
+## Manual Tests: Save/Load Template

  1. Create a new template
    1. Navigate to "Mailings => Mosaico Templates"